evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 * enable window transparency
 * control window layers (make windows appear topmost)
 * sticky windows (make windows appear on all spaces)
+* move window by clicking anywhere in its frame

 ### How do I disable System Integrity Protection?